ronaldbosma/protect-apim-with-oauth/demos/demo.md

 #### Call the API using the invalid client

+Follow these steps to call the API using the invalid client:

 1. At the right bottom, select the `invalidclient` environment.

 1. Click on the `Send Request` button of the first request `Get a token from Entra ID` to get an access token.